 Skip to main content

-//Myanmar Earthquake Death Toll Rises Amid Desperate Rescue Efforts//
+Myanmar Earthquake Death Toll Rises Amid Desperate Rescue Efforts

 The death toll from Myanmar's devastating earthquake has reached 1,644, according to the country’s military government.
-However, officials and rescue organizations warn that the actual number could be much higher as search and rescue operations continue across the affected regions.
+However, officials and rescue organisation warn that the actual number could be much higher as search and rescue operations continue across the affected regions.
 The 7.7-magnitude earthquake struck near Mandalay, Myanmar’s second-largest city, on Friday afternoon, leaving behind a trail of destruction.
 Buildings, roads, and power lines were reduced to rubble, complicating rescue efforts as thousands remain missing or trapped.

 A City in Crisis

 Mandalay, home to about 1.5 million people, bore the brunt of the disaster.
-Entire neighborhoods have been flattened, and hospitals are overwhelmed with the injured.
+Entire neighbourhoods have been flattened, and hospitals are overwhelmed with the injured.
 Long queues formed outside medical facilities as patients with broken bones and head injuries waited for treatment.
 Rescue teams and volunteers have been digging through debris with their bare hands in search of survivors.

 “We don’t have enough heavy machinery,” said Ko Thien Win, a volunteer who rushed to a collapsed building in Mandalay.
 “Yesterday we found some survivors, but today the chances are much lower.”